My Dogs Got Into a Fight — Here's How We Got Our Pack Back

 - 3 min read

-Updated: 6 days ago
+Updated: May 6

 All I remember was yelling no, off and stop.
 The fight was broken up, and everyone was okay except for me.

 I was not okay… rather shaken to my core.
-It's been over 6 months, and I still feel uncomfortable talking about what happened - where did I fail?
+It's been over six months, and I still feel uncomfortable talking about what happened - where did I fail?
+I'd always had a harmonious multi-dog home.
+Was I bad pet parent?

 I have always had a harmonious pack before things suddenly changed that day.